openebs-archive/openebs-docs/docs/setupstoragepools.md

 To utilize an external disk, you must create a storage pool on the node where you have attached the disk.
 Use the following command to login to the node from master.
 Replace `<Node Name>` with your actual node name and `<Zone Of Your Node>` with the actual zone.

 ```
-gcloud compute ssh <Node Name> --zone=<Zone Of Your Node>
+gcloud compute ssh <Node Name> --zone=<Zone of Your Node>
 ```

 To create a storage pool you must first mount the external disk to all required nodes in the cluster.
+You can create one folder where you can mount the external disk path.
+The folder can be created using the following command.

 ```
 sudo mkdir /mnt/openebs_disk